Qubitdyne/styles/temp/NOTES.md

 2. Note any commands to rerun along with expected outcomes.
 3. If additional detail is required but would bloat this file, drop a dated note into `temp/archive/` and link to it from here.

+## 2026-01-18T02:10Z — Release metadata audit and regression sweep
+- Refreshed the `<updated>` timestamps on the primary note style, every TOA variant, and the Greenbook locale and corrected the
+  TOA `rel="self"` links so each file now points at its matching style ID ahead of the upstream submission review.【F:temp/texas-greenbook-15th-edition.csl†L5-L18】【F:temp/texas-greenbook-15th-toa-by-reporter.csl†L5-L16】【F:temp/locales/locales-en-US-x-texas-greenbook.xml†L1-L12】
+- Re-ran the full regression matrix (notes, parentheticals in note and bibliography mode, short-form smoke, and every TOA layout) and confirmed clean PASS entries in `temp/test-logs/run-history.log` for each command.【F:temp/test-logs/run-history.log†L53-L61】

 ## 2025-11-04T19:01Z — Regression spot-check and parenthetical diff
 - Executed the main note suite, parenthetical diagnostics, and grouped-leader TOA run to confirm the constitution/session law guardrails held after the latest merges:
   - `python temp/run_tests.py --tests temp/tests.json --style temp/texas-greenbook-15th-edition.csl --expected temp/expected.txt` → 94 `OK` results, no warnings.【eb5083†L1-L210】